 In all, there are four questions on the survey.
 1) What are your favorite memories of the Church?
-2a) "What is the one thing the Church should let go of?"
+2a) "What is the one thing the Church should hold on to?"
+2b) "What is the one thing the Church should let go of?"
 And 3) "Imagine it is 10 years in the future.
 Finish the sentence: The thing that gives me the most joy about the Church these days is..."
 This report compiles members' responses.
 It highlights the prevailing sentiments and themes contained in the responses to each question and presents a summary of the results.
 Taken together, all the responses suggest that members agree with the Task Force that the Church's structure has grown too large should be reformed, and - as seen in the cloud of concepts on the cover - what members value most about the Episcopal Church are the people, the sense of community and inclusion, and its liturgical traditions.